RocketChat/Rocket.Chat.ReactNative/ios/Pods/FirebaseCore/README.md

 participate in the Firebase community.

 ### macOS and tvOS
-Thanks to contributions from the community, FirebaseAuth, FirebaseCore, FirebaseDatabase, FirebaseFunctions and FirebaseStorage now compile, run unit tests, and work on macOS and tvOS.
+Thanks to contributions from the community, FirebaseAuth, FirebaseCore, FirebaseDatabase, FirebaseMessaging, FirebaseFirestore, FirebaseFunctions and FirebaseStorage now compile, run unit tests, and work on macOS and tvOS.
-FirebaseFirestore is availiable for macOS and FirebaseMessaging for tvOS.

 For tvOS, checkout the [Sample](Example/tvOSSample).